raspberrypilearning/flower-generator/en/step_5.md

 	![screenshot](images/flower-different-colours.png)

-+ Now can you add another input to set the size of the flower so that you can write code like this:
++ Now add another input to set the size of the flower so that you can write code like this:

 	![screenshot](images/flower-different-sizes-code.png)